kenjitheman/ecoman/README.md

-## ecoman - telegram bot allows you get ecology data in Ukraine
+## telegram bot allows you get ecology data in Ukraine

 ###